 The other technique to reduce moisture under your mattress is to install an anti moisture mattress underlay.
 Several products are available to do this, or you can take the DIY route and save some money.
 Below are some excellent options:

 If you want a simple solution that doesn’t require additional work on your end, you can purchase an underlayment for your mattress that will provide for air to follow under it.
 The Den-Flo Mattress Underlay comes pre-sized for all different mattress sizes.

 The pad is made from spun polyethylene that provides a woven layer of fibers, allowing airflow to make its way under the mattress.
 It comes in both king, queen, and twin sizes.
 If you have a full-sized RV mattress, you will need to order a queen and cut it to size, which you can easily do with a pair of scissors.

-Another less expensive options are to use modular interlocking cushions.
-These cushions come in a pack of 11.5″ x11.5″ squares.
-If you’ve even been to a pool or wet area that has rubber mats (the ones that hurt your feet), these are the same thing.
+Another less expensive option is to use modular interlocking cushions.
+These cushions come in a pack of 11.5″ x 11.5″ squares.
+If you’ve ever been to a pool or wet area that has rubber mats (the ones that hurt your feet), these are the same thing.
 They’re made out of flexible rubber and connect with interlocking edges.
 While you wouldn’t want to sleep directly on these, they won’t be noticeable under your RV mattress.

 Build a wooden platform

 This technique is probably the least expensive (unless lumber prices skyrocket again).
 However, it may not be the most comfortable unless you also have a nice mattress pad.
 To do this, use some 1×2 (furring strips) pieces of lumber cut to the length and width of the mattress.
 Start by laying out the length-sized pieces about 4 inches apart across the entire width of the bed frame.
 Then, if you want, you can secure these to the wooden platform that the mattress sits on with small nails.
 Doing so will save you time rearranging them when you flip your mattress.